gracehjy/file-system-simulator/README.md

 2. Chris Chen: Worked on cat, ds, and touchcat (our additional macroCommand).
 Did most of the case testings and also completed the majority of the ReadMe file
 3. Eric Wang: Worked on the copy command and helped with case testing.

+--ERRORS ENCOUNTERED--
+1. The usual syntax errors
+2. Had trouble displaying ls -m correctly.
+We had to mess around with setw and other alignments
+3. When implement the cat command, we forgot to resolve the case where a user types :wq or :q immediately so before we fixed it, it would break our program
+4. Some times we would forget to close a file after we were done with it, so that caused errors when we tried to do other commands on it
+5. In the touch command, when we added the -p option, it originally would say that the command failed after a user inputs a password.
+This was because after we press enter, a new line would get created and the program would think that that was our next command which is obviously not a valid command.
+To fix this, we did some researching and learned that we could clear the input buffer using cin.ignore().

 --TEST CASES (ALL RUN AS EXPECTED)--